imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="setchatstatus"></a>
 # **SetChatStatus**
-> ResourceLinkResponse SetChatStatus (SetChatStatusInputObject setChatStatusInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse SetChatStatus (SetChatStatusInputObject setChatStatusInputObject)

 Set status of the chat given by ID.